Frequently asked questions

 For example, while we can provide early first-trimester obstetric care, we do not offer full prenatal services—but we will help connect you with an excellent local Ob/Gyn for ongoing pregnancy care.
 Similarly, there are times when consultation with a specialist is the best way to ensure you receive the highest quality care, and we will coordinate that referral with you.

-We offer discounted membership pricing for children—please see our Pricing Page for details.
+We offer discounted membership pricing for children—please see our Membership Page for details.

 Our goal is to be your first point of contact for nearly all of your health needs.
-For a more detailed list, please see our Services page.
+For a more information see our Membership page or reach out to us with questions.

 You can use your insurance (if you have it) for specialist visits, hospitalizations, or procedures outside our office.
 We’ll work closely with your specialist to keep your care connected and to make sure nothing falls through the cracks.